 Spring cleaning for most homeowners is the perfect opportunity to donate unused items, vacuum all corners of your home, and make sure all surfaces are spotless.
-Although this is a great way to utilize your spring-cleaning time, it’s also important to conduct maintenance in parts of your home that you may have not checked in months or even years.
+Although this is a great way to utilize your spring-cleaning time, it’s also important to conduct maintenance in parts of your home that you may not have checked in months or even years.

 To ensure you’re ready for the rest of the year and that your home stays in great shape, we’ve compiled a checklist for your Spring maintenance routine!

 - Air Conditioning: Check your air-conditioning unit before the hot weather kicks in.